The importance of flossing and brushing teeth

 - Follow your country’s food guide necessary for a healthy diet.

-- When eating starchy foods such as bread, cereal and pasta, minimize the time teeth are exposed by eating them with meals rather than snacking on them throughout the day.
+- When eating starchy foods such as bread, cereal, and pasta, minimize the time teeth are exposed by eating them with meals rather than snacking on them throughout the day.

 - Substitute sugary snacks with sugar-free gum and mints.
-Xylitol found in some chewing gums has been found to reduce risk of cavities.
+Xylitol found in some chewing gums has been found to reduce the risk of cavities.
 This can help reduce cavities and increase saliva flow.

-- Drink high-sugar beverages through a straw, then rinse mouth with water and brush within 30 minutes.
+- Drink high-sugar beverages through a straw, then rinse the mouth with water and brush within 30 minutes.
 But be careful, brushing to quickly following a meal can damage your teeth’s enamel.

 - Rinsing with water after eating can help cleanse the teeth before brushing.